JackBJ23/Topo-GEN/README.md

 We believe that the integration of topology into generative models through differentiable loss functions represents a promising new direction, with our initial results suggesting promising potential for future applications.

+# More information

+For details of topological regularizers, stability properties, differentiability results, and more detailed information about their meaning and the meaning of their hyperparameters, see B. Jedlicki, Jack.
+"Topogen: topology-informed generative models.", [2024](https://diposit.ub.edu/dspace/handle/2445/217016).

 # References

 If you found this library useful in your research, please consider citing.